newyorkconservative/newyorkconservative.github.io/_posts/2021-01-11-them-the-power-elite-and-us-we-the-people.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>We are the American people, we are Trump supproters and we will not be dissappeared or silenced.</p>
+<p>We are the American people, we are Trump supporters and not only are we not going anywhere - we are advancing the line!</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->